Fife Lake Village Council Meetings

 First Monday of each month at 7pm at the Village Hall on Bates Street

-Village Office Hours: Mondays 2pm-6pm Wednesdays & Fridays 9am-Noon
+Village Office Hours: Mondays 2pm-6pm by appointment Wednesdays & Fridays 9am-Noon

 Lisa Leedy, Village President